How to Make Homemade Detroit-Style Pizza

 My Ideal Detroit-Style Pizza

 - Butter + olive oil in the pan.
 As noted above, the milk solids in butter help better brown the bottom of the pizza.
-I grease the pan with 1 tablespoon of butter; then coat the dough ball in 1 tablespoon of olive oil.
+I grease the pan with 1 tablespoon of butter; then pour 1 teaspoon of olive oil into the center of the pan for the dough.

 - Long cold ferment: There are several ways to do this: You can mix the dough and stick it in the fridge for 48 hours.
-Or you can mix the dough, pan it, and stick the pan in the fridge for 48 to 72 hours.
-I seem to get the best results when I bulk ferment for 48 hours in the fridge, pan it; then return the pan to the fridge for 3 to 24 hours.
+Or you can mix the dough, let it rise at room temperature, pan it, then stick the pan in the fridge for 48 to 72 hours.

 - Sauce on top, but not last.
 In true Detroit-style pizza, the sauce goes on last.
 I tried this a few times, and it’s not my preferred way of assembly because when the sauce goes on top, the toppings can’t brown/crisp/char as nicely.
 I like to proof the dough with the cheese spread across it, spoon sauce over the cheese once it comes out of the fridge; then top the pizza with any other toppings I am using.

-- About 10 ounces of cheese total.
-If you’re not using pepperoni, you can use up to 12 ounces, but any more for me is too much.
+- 12 to 14 ounces of cheese total.
 As noted above, I use a mix of whole milk, low-moisture mozzarella and Cheddar.
 Monterey Jack works nicely, too.

 - 1/2 cup of sauce — it won’t feel like enough, but it is.
 I love a vodka sauce on pizza.
 This is the simple vodka sauce recipe I’ve been making most often.